wordofwarning/wordofwarning.org/current/2025-worksahead/index.md

 *Presented by* Word of Warning *+* Contact

-Our annual sampler evening of new performance returns to <a href="https://contactmcr.com" target="_blank">Contact</a> with a double bill of new works-in-development from Adèle Le Gallez + Martha Pailing…
+Our annual sampler evening of new performance returns to <a href="https://contactmcr.com" target="_blank">Contact</a> on **Thursday 15 and Friday 16 May at 7.30pm** with a double bill of new works-in-development from Adèle Le Gallez and Martha Pailing…

 #### Works
 ***UNTITLED* by Adèle Le Gallez**